Hemazyn/social-profile-ui/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Social Link Profile code component solution
 This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
 This Social-Profile code component is designed to be easily integrated into your React projects, providing a visually appealing way to display socila-profiles design.
 The component is responsive and customizable, making it suitable for various projects.
 ## Table of contents